Federal

 Frequently Asked Questions

-What is the salary for the Case Administrator I position at U.S. Courts?
+What is the salary for the IT Systems Administrator position at U.S. Courts?

-Where is the Case Administrator I job located?
+Where is the IT Systems Administrator job located?

 This position is located in Detroit, Michigan.
 This is an on-site position.